Tudat/tudat/tutorials/matlabInterface/usage.rst

 Requesting results
 ******************

 In order to define the variables whose values have to be either exported to output files and/or loaded into MATLAB after running the propagation, we need to define Tudat variables in MATLAB.
 There exist four fundamental variable types: :literal:`independent`, :literal:`state`, :literal:`cpuTime` and :literal:`dependent`.
-The independent variable is typically the epoch (in seconds since J2000), the state is a vector containing all the states of all the bodies being propagated and the CPU time variables represents the cumulative computation time up to each integration step.
+The independent variable is typically the epoch (in seconds since J2000), the state is a vector containing all the states of all the bodies being propagated and the CPU time variable represents the cumulative computation time up to each integration step.
 There exist many dependent variables whose value can be saved, such as altitude, Mach number, relative position, etc.

-Creating a Tudat variable in MATLAB can be done by writing:
+Creating a Tudat variable in MATLAB can be done in several ways:

 .. code-block:: matlab